Article

 - Examples of good vs. bad customer experience

-- How to improve your CX management in 7 steps
+- How to improve your CX strategy in 10 steps

 - Elevate your customer experience with Zendesk

-CX is important because every exchange between a customer and a business—no matter how small—has the power to build or damage the relationship.
-These interactions can be something impactful, like a conversation between a consumer and a support agent, or something as simple as paying a bill or viewing a company ad on social media.
+The CX is important because every exchange between a customer and a business—no matter how small—has the power to build or damage the relationship.

-How customers feel about your brand is directly tied to customer retention, lifetime value, and brand loyalty.
-A good CX drives competitive advantage, and companies that can deliver an outstanding experience stand out from the competition.
-According to our CX Trends Report, 60 percent of consumers have purchased from a brand solely based on the service they expect to receive.
+How customers feel about your brand is directly tied to revenue, customer retention, and brand loyalty.
+A good CX drives competitive advantage, and companies that deliver an outstanding experience stand out.
+According to Zendesk Benchmark data, 60 percent of consumers have purchased from a brand solely based on the service they expect to receive.

 How to measure customer experience